 - larger quantities on request

-- keep your mbongo pepper in closed packaging
+- store your mbongo pepper in closed packaging

 - preferably store in a dark, dry and cool place